 Describe the starting and finishing marks: for example, the race committee signal vessel at the starboard end and a buoy at the port end.
 SI 11.2 will describe the starting line and SI 13 the finishing line.
-9.4 The starting and finishing marks will be Commented [#243]: Change from 'boat' to 'vessel' made for Include if SI 12.2 is included.
+9.4 The starting and finishing marks will be Include if SI 12.2 is included.
 9.5 A race committee vessel signalling a change of a leg of the course is a mark as provided in SI 12.2.
-Consistency with Terminology (see Introduction).
-Commented [#244]: Change from 'boat' to 'vessel' made for consistency with Terminology (see Introduction).
 Describe each area by its location and any easily recognized details of appearance.
 10 AREAS THAT ARE OBSTRUCTIONS The following areas are designated as obstructions: 11 THE START Include only if the asterisked option in RRS 26 will be used.
 Insert the number of minutes.
 11.1 Races will be started by using RRS 26 with the warning signal made minutes before the starting signal.
 (OR) Describe any starting system other than that stated in RRS 26.
 11.1 Races will be started as follows: This changes RRS 26.
 11.2 The starting line will be between staffs displaying orange flags on the starting marks.
 (OR) 11.2 The starting line will be between a staff displaying an orange flag on the starting mark at the starboard end and the course side of the port-end starting mark.
 (OR) Insert the description.
-11.2 The starting line will be minutes.
+11.2 The starting line will be